helenabutow/bunny/README.md

 To set up a copies of Grafana, Mimir, and Tempo, run `task install-grafana`.
 You can access these at http://localhost:30000 with username `admin` and password `blarg`.
 Configuration for these can be found in `deploy/kubernetes/grafana`.

 Edit `deploy/local/bunny.yaml` for changing settings.
-It is pre-configured to send metrics and traces to the local instances of Mimir and Tempo (if you has those running).
+It is pre-configured to send metrics and traces to the local instances of Mimir and Tempo (if you have those running) and to send probes to Bee.

 Run `task run-bee` and `task run-bunny` to run copies of Bee and Bunny outside of a container.
 These will build the binaries if needed.

 If you want to deploy Bee and Bunny to Kubernetes, run `task apply-bunny-deployment`.
+Files for this can be found in `deploy/kubernetes/bunny`.
+Note that the config for Bunny is in `deploy/kubernetes/bunny/bunny-secret.yaml` for the Kubernetes Deployment.

 # Why Bunny and Bee?